-The CCC and Tacugama (Sierra Leone chimpanzee sanctuary) directors have been collaborating with JGI, Pro-Natura and Humane Society International on the preparation of a grant proposal submitted to USAID, in which the Sanctuaries would play supporting roles.
-The grant is directed to the education and sensitization of Guinea and Sierra Leone's populations concerning the status and the plight of chimpanzees.
+The CCC director has been highly involved in preparing, thinking, consulting and writing an APS for USAID under JGI, with Pro-natura and Humane Society International as partners.
+That grant is directed to the Education and sensitization of the Guinean and Sierra Leonia's populations concerning the status and the plight of chimpanzees.